-Sample of colloidal concrete of 1878 removed from road at West Arthur Place, Edinburgh in 1972.
+Sample of colloidal concrete of 1878 removed from a road at West Arthur Place, Edinburgh in 1972.

 Used for urban road construction.
 Edinburgh’s City Roads Surveyor DC Proudfoot was at the forefront nationally of this type of construction and was responsible for constructing some 5 miles of cement-grouted whin stone aggregate roads in the city.